Mrs. Warren's Profession by Bernard Shaw

 5 months ago

-At first glance, it manages to explain difficult concepts in plain English.
-Thanks for making this available.
+After hearing about this author multiple times, it manages to explain difficult concepts in plain English.
+Highly recommended.

 Add a Review